Chloé Tutton: Career

-At the 2016 European Swimming Championships, Tutton won bronze in the 100 meter breaststroke and placed sixth in the 200 meter breaststroke.
+At the 2016 European Swimming Championships, Tutton won bronze in the 100 metre breaststroke and placed sixth in the 200 meter breaststroke.
 She was also part of Great Britain's gold medal winning team in the 4 x 100 medley relay.

-Tutton finished in fourth place in the 200 meter breaststroke at the 2016 Summer Olympics.
+Tutton finished in fourth place in the 200 metres breaststroke at the 2016 Summer Olympics.
 She missed earning a place on the podium by 0.06 seconds.
 Tutton was also part of the British team for the 4 x 100 medley relay, which placed seventh at the games.
 As of 2016, her swimming coach is Graham Wardell.